-Wisdom Weaver Morel Fourman envisions coaches personally impacting systemic problems by strategically choosing their clients.
-Fourman cites the Climate Coaching Alliance where coaches from diverse backgrounds are committed to teaching their clients about climate change and enhancing sustainability.
+Morel envisions coaches personally impacting systemic problems by strategically choosing their clients.
+He cites the Climate Coaching Alliance where coaches from diverse backgrounds are committed to teaching their clients about climate change and enhancing sustainability.

-Similarly, Jonathan Passmore advocates that coaches integrate climate awareness into their research and practice.
-Passmore asks, “When they think about the work that we as researchers were doing during the 2020s, they might be asking what were coaches doing when the planet was burning?
+Similarly, Jonathan advocates that coaches integrate climate awareness into their research and practice.
+He asks, “When they think about the work that we as researchers were doing during the 2020s, they might be asking what were coaches doing when the planet was burning?
 And maybe the answer then is that we have been focused on, well, actually coaches, which is simply helping their clients to make the fire glow hotter.
 We’re focusing on amplifying organizational end events or individual performance.
-Those might be important issues, but there are Meta-issues beyond those.”
+Those might be important issues, but there are meta issues beyond those.”

 For the International Coaching Federation Foundation, Morel and his colleagues are putting coaching for social impact into action through the Ignite program to support organizations and community groups to advance the United Nations Sustainable Development Goals.
 He explains, “one of the distinctions that we’ve really worked within the Foundation is finding the insertion points where a small number of conversations and interactions can change the course of history.
 So, what one coach nibbling at a problem can’t do… coaches acting together could touch the insertion points.
 The global climate system, for example, is a small group of people in each of 190 odd countries who will be implementing plans to change the course of their climate footprint.
 Coaches working together can change the course of history, but we need to become astute about understanding insertion points.”

-Coaching on a global level to amplify marginalized voices, and remove structural barriers that prevent economic development and equity, supports the United Nations initiative for a sustainable future.
-Within the Sustainable Development Goals framework, systemic coaching supports Goal 10 to reduce inequalities, including promoting gender equality under Goal 5.
-Coaches can also support Goals 11-13 for sustainable cities and communities, responsible consumption and production, and climate action by finding clever insertion points to make organizational, community, and regional impact.
+Coaching on a global level to amplify marginalized voices and remove structural barriers that prevent economic development and equity supports the United Nations initiative for a sustainable future.
+Within the Global Goals framework, systemic coaching supports Goal 10 to reduce inequalities, including promoting gender equality under Goal 5.
+Coaches can also support Goals 11–13 for sustainable cities and communities, responsible consumption and production, and climate action by finding clever insertion points to make organizational, community, and regional impact.

 About this Convening

-Forty-one Wisdom Weavers from across the globe gathered to share their thoughts and observations on Shaping the Future of Coaching across three separate Future of Coaching Convenings in September 2021.
-Learn more about the participants and topics covered in this Convening.
+Forty-one Wisdom Weavers from across the globe gathered to share their thoughts and observations at the Shaping the Future of Coaching Convenings in September 2021.
+Learn more about the participants and topics covered in this Convening..